 Simply click through to your preferred studio location and follow the prompt to book online.
 You can also contact your preferred studio by email/phone.
-Visit our Melbourne CBD, Moonee Ponds or Richmond studio pages to start your online booking.
+Visit our Melbourne CBD, Moonee Ponds, Richmond or Carlton studio pages to start your online booking.

 Studio sessions at Aligned for Life Pilates incorporate a range of traditional Joseph Pilates inspired apparatus.
 Throughout your journey at Aligned for Life Pilates you will become familiar with the Reformer, Cadillac (trap table), Wunda Chair, Pilates Armchair, Barrels, Ped-A-Pul, Foot Corrector, Toe Corrector, Guillotine, Electric chair and Highbacked Chair.
 We call it our ‘Adult Playground’.